-1. How are day trips being defined?

-Day trips are trips provided outside the participant's community.
-A participant's community is defined as: places the participant lives, works, shops, or regularly spends their days.

-- 2. Will Traditional Service Providers no longer be able to take participants on day trips and be reimbursed for mileage? - Traditional providers will continue to be able to support participants under services that include transportation as one component of the services.
+- 1. How are day trips being defined? - Day trips are trips provided outside the participant's community.
+A participant's community is defined as: places the participant lives, works, shops, or regularly spends their days. - 2.
+Will Traditional Service Providers no longer be able to take participants on day trips and be reimbursed for mileage? - Traditional providers will continue to be able to support participants under services that include transportation as one component of the services.
+The proposed removal of day trips is only for standalone Transportation Services.